Shuklax/Burger-Jelly/README.md

 And jest is a javascript testing framework.
 It works on projects using babel, TS, JS, JSX, node, angular, vue etc -->

 <!-- # Setting up testing in our app
  - Install React testing library
  - Install Jest
  - Install babel dependencies
  - Configure Babel
- - Configure Parcel config file to disable default babel transpilation in parcel (so it doesn't conflict with babel.config.js file configurations) -->
+ - Configure Parcel config file to disable default babel transpilation in parcel (so it doesn't conflict with babel.config.js file configurations)
+ - Jest -> npx jest --init
+ - install jsdom library (to be installed separately in jest version 28 or later) -->